tjjlemaire/WebSONIC/README.md

 	pip install colorlover==0.2.1  # graphing colors library pip install pysftp==0.2.9  # python wrapper for SFTP connections

-Go to the PointNICE directory (where the setup.py file is located) and install it as a package:
+Go to the PySONIC directory (where the setup.py file is located) and install it as a package:

 	cd <path_to_directory>
 	pip install -e .

-The WebNICE app should be ready to use.
+The app should be ready to use.

 Usage